uchicagotechteam/lesson-plans/Lesson2-Intro.md

 # Introduction, Part 2
 ## Lesson Overview
-Today, we'll be learning about the two basic building blocks of Python program organization: functions and classes.
+Today, we'll be learning about the two basic building blocks of Python program o77;10103;0crganization: functions and classes.
 Once we have a basic hold on the two of these, we'll go ahead and start working on a basic project that utilizes all that we've learned thus far.
 But before we head into functions, we're going to cover the tow most important data structures in Python.

 ## Functions
 Often times, we have a piece of code that we want to reuse multiple times.
 Let's say you want your program to easily be able to greet the user.
 The basic code for this would go like this: